How does directivity, listening distance and absorption affect energy decay in a room?

 Reproduction of recorded reverberation

 The perception of reverberation depends on the relationship between the decay rate of reverberation and the decay rates found in music or speech.
-For example, in a living room reverberation can be heard with speech, but not with slowly fading notes.
+For example, in a living room reverberation can be heard with short percussive sound, but not with slowly fading notes.

 Addition of room and hall reverb - this can be modeled by convolution (meaning of the red curve: concert hall reverb is reproduced in a small room on a low DI speaker)